alonrotem/NetDimensionsApiWrapper/README.md

 ### User methods

 - **CreateUsers** (single or batch multiple)
 You can supply this method with 1 or more user details (each can contain details of its assigned organization).
+Note that some user's fields are mandatory for creating new users.
+Those are listed in the table below, [User fields](#user-fields).
 This function will:
   - Create the users
   - Create their assigned organizations, if those don’t exist